Q. What goes into a picnic bag?

 Q. What are your practices at Good Mama Farm?

 A. We are an organically certified produce farm specializing in a variety of vegetables.
 We use zero chemicals, minimal tillage and do our very best to work with the land.
-This year we are focusing in on nutrient quality of our produce to create the best tasting and most nutritionally valuable product possible.
+We are obsessed with pollinators and seek diversity in plant, animal and insects.
+While we’re not perfect and don’t subscribe to all the buzzwords, we seek to leave things better than we found them as much as possible, recognizing that seasons and circumstances sometimes deal a tough deck.

 Q. What about the other products on your farm?
 Are they organic?

 A. They are not certified but they are grown using organic and humane practices.
 Egg laying chickens are fed a corn-free, soy free diet and are allowed to range in the pastures before roosting in the coop at night.
 Meat birds are fed a similar ration and like the egg layers, spend their summers pecking and scratching in our pastures.
-Goats are fed a grass and alfalfa blend hay with minimal grain (treats for milking time) and are let out to pasture daily before snuggling in their stalls in the barn at night.
+Goats are fed a grass and Alfalfa blend hay with minimal grain (treats for milking time) and are let out to pasture daily before snuggling in their stalls in the barn at night.
+Likewise, cows are pasture based with minimal grain at milking time.
+Goods we produce to accompany farm grown products such as bread use organic ingredients whenever possible.

 Q. Why are your prices higher than grocery store prices?